lrnv/cort/cran-comments.md

 * Fedora Linux (on R-Hub), R devel

 ## R CMD check results

-0 errors | 0 warnings | 1 note
+There were no ERRORs or WARNINGs

-The folloiwng note is produced on several checking engines :
+There was 1 NOTE, produced on some (not all) check engines:

 #> * checking CRAN incoming feasibility ...
 NOTE
 #> Maintainer: 'Oskar Laverny '